himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 ```

 It is important to note that these yaml files contain *just* their item.
 For
-example, the tasks files, contain just tasks.
+example, the task files contain just tasks.
 This is because when a role is
-imported into a playbook, its items simply inserted accordingly.
+imported into a playbook, its items are simply inserted accordingly.

 ### ansible.cfg